Robert F. Smith

 Smith’s Awards, Honors and Memberships

-Additionally, Smith was the first Black American to sign the Giving Pledge, a commitment to contribute the majority of his wealth to philanthropic causes.
+Additionally, Smith was the first Black American to sign the Giving Pledge, a commitment to contribute the majority of his wealth to philanthropic causes during his lifetime.
 He also serves as Chairman of the Carnegie Hall Board of Trustees.
-Smith is also a member of the Columbia Business School Board of Overseers, a member of the Cornell Engineering College Council and a Board Member of the Business Roundtable.
+Smith is also a member of the Columbia Business School Board of Overseers and a member of the Cornell Engineering College Council.

-Learn more about Smith on his website, and connect with him on Facebook, X, YouTube and Instagram.
+Learn more about Smith by connecting with him on LinkedIn, Facebook, X, YouTube and Instagram.